blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `time` (number): The number of *milliseconds* that are left in the question (where 0 is the end of the question)
 - `index` (number): the number of the question being started.
 - `score` (number): player’s current score, the host will receive garbage
-- `username`: the name of the player.
+- `username`: the name of the player
+- `totalQuestions`: the total number of questions in the quiz (TODO)

 ## `endQuestion`